danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Greg Egan from Diaspora

 Static/flux
-StoneGarden
+Stone garden
 Listening as an activity (interactivity)
 Paying attention

-How about narrative and place as two examples of two extramusical paths to engagement.
+How about narrative and place as two examples of two extra musical paths to engagement.

 Artificiality can be devastating.
 Place: Make the case that a piece of code can be thought of as sculpture or as a place.
 What are some examples of good places?
 The stone garden is a nice story.
 The shopping mall is another place.
 Not as nice a place.
 How about narrative or place?
-Extramusical paths to engagement Artificiality can be devastating.
+Extra musical paths to engagement Artificiality can be devastating.

 Surface.
 Superficiality.